skrey/yellow-extensions/source/help/en/troubleshooting.md

 ## Problems with installation

-The following problems can occur:
+The following error messages can happen:

 ```
 Datenstrom Yellow requires write access!